|5-14.100||Area of Responsibility|

 5-14.100 - Area of Responsibility

 The Indian Resources Section conducts and supervises civil litigation on behalf of the United States both in the prosecution of suits for the benefit of Indian tribes or members of such tribes and in the defense of suits asserting the unconstitutionality of statutes designed to protect the rights of Indian tribes or their members or suits against the Department of the Interior and its officials resulting from agency action taken for the benefit of Indian tribes or their members.
-Lawsuits brought by Indian tribes or their members against the United States or federal officials are generally the responsibility of the General Litigation Section (See USAM 5-7.000).
+Lawsuits brought by Indian tribes or their members against the United States or federal officials are generally the responsibility of the Natural Resources Section (See USAM 5-7.000).
 The Indian Resources Section's docket includes protection of tribal assets or jurisdiction, assertion of Indian rights to property including hunting, fishing, land, water rights and the protection of tribal sovereignty in such areas as taxation, alcoholic beverage control, law enforcement and reservation boundaries.

 5-14.120 - Statutes Administered